thaler-lab/EnergyFlow/mkdocs/sources/docs/datasets.md

 - **cache_dir** : _str_
     - The directory where to store/look for the files.
 Note that `'datasets'` is automatically appended to the end of this path.
+- **dtype** : _str_ or _numpy.dtype_
+    - The dtype of the resulting NumPy arrays.
+For ML applications it may be preferred to use 32-bit floats.

 **Returns**